7 Natural Ways to Activate Your Endocannabinoid System

 Cannabinoids are a group of closely related biologically active chemical substances capable of interacting with the cannabinoid receptors found in the human endocannabinoid system (ECS).
 The ECS is located in the brain and body.
 The main cannabinoids are THC and CBD.
 These are phytocannabinoids, with “phyto” meaning they come from plants.

 Scientists still have a lot to learn about the human endocannabinoid system, which regulates most of the critical functions in the body.
-The functions include sleep, learning and memory, temperature control, inflammatory response, immune system response and pain.
+The functions include sleep, learning and memory, temperature control, and immune system response.
 The ECS also regulates mood, appetite, digestion, and coordination.
 What many people do not realize is that the ECS produces natural cannabinoids called endocannabinoids, and you can take steps to naturally activate and regulate the ECS for health and well-being.

 Cannabinoids in Plants and in the Body